patronage/bubs-next/docs/wordpress.md

 When you want to update wordpress core, you need to update the `wordpress/docker-compose.yml` file for Docker users.
 Then run `Wordpress Docker Recreate` task to rebuild your local container.

 Also update `composer.json` so that non-docker users get the updated WP version.

-## WordPress DB

-If you want to pull down your DB from production to mirror locally, there is a DB import script that will run and import the latest version of a database file that exists inside of `wordpress/_data`.
-After importing, it will run a `local.sql` file that resets a few variables and resets the admin login to `admin:password` for ease of local dev.
-You can customize local.sql to make additional ovverides if you want that are project specific.

-This script can be run via the VS Code task `Wordpress DB Import`

 ## Theme